paulodiovani/blog.diovani.com/technology/_drafts/2026-04-07-use-git-worktrees-to-enable-parallel-ai-agents.md

 The adoption of AI has allowed developers to increase productivity exponentially, to the point that former methods of project estimations don't apply anymore. -- What used to take days or weeks of work by writing code, now can be done in a matter of hours.

-In this new scenario, we spend much more time designing systems and writing detailed specifications, or prompts, to be lent over to AI Agents for writing the actual code.
+In this new scenario, we spend much more time designing systems and writing prompts to be lent over to AI Agents for writing the actual code.
 Applications like Claude Code, Copilot, or Cursor, have evolved to the point to work almost fully unassisted, being able not only to write code, but also learn from it, test, fix, and improve.

 ### But what is an AI Agent?